What is Irish Boxty? Traditional Irish potato cakes

 • 850ml Milk

-Grate the raw potatoes into a muslin cloth and squeeze as much liquid as possible into a bowl.
+Grate the raw potatoes into a muslin cloth and squeeze as much liquid as possible into a large bowl.
 Let liquid stand for 20 minutes.

 Gently pour off the liquid and keep the starch that settled in the bottom of the bowl.